Frequently Asked Questions

 We travel with you!

 That’s right!
-On every tour you will be joined by the Tour Coordinator Kate Suski.
+On every tour you will be joined by one of the LeSEA Tour Staff.
 We are available everywhere you go in case you have questions during your pilgrimage.

 People just like you from all over the U.S. will be meeting the group flight in Newark NJ where we will meet and fly to Israel together.
 You will be assigned a bus number and each day you will board that bus where you will have the same guide and driver each day.
 There will be around 35 people on your bus.
 (If you have 35 people from your church, we can assign an entire bus just for you!)
 You will visit the Holy Land with the same people each day.
 The whole group will get together for a few special occasions like communion at the Garden Tomb, the boat ride on the Sea of Galilee and a fun group picture.